pipelinewizard/nyc_taxicab_pipeline/Documentation/LDEP Logs/LDEP_Log_8_22_24.md

 Next Steps:
 - Decide what to do about start and end locations outside of NYC Borough or Neighborhood boundary
-- Create Summary tablebles grouped by Borough and Neighborhood -
+- Create Summary tables grouped by Borough and Neighborhood -

 General Notes: